Hogwarts & Muggles:

-It has been speculated that since one must receive qualifying scores in the standardized OWL exams in order to continue study in most of the subjects offered at Hogwarts, it is probable that at least some Hogwarts students do not continue their formal education beyond 5th year.
+It has been speculated that since one must receive qualifying scores in the standardized OWL exams in order to continue study in most of the subjects offered by Hogwarts at NEWT-level, it is probable that at least some Hogwarts students do not continue their formal education beyond 5th year.

 Ms Rowling does not ever openly state this particular option within the course of the text until Book 5, when she hands us the Weasley twins’ flamboyant school-leaving before sitting the NEWTs, and later, Harry’s stated intention to not return to school for his 7th year.

-Nevertheless, while he may have chosen to drop out, he did not flunk out.
-Nor has his family withdrawn him, as was briefly the case of many of his classmates.
+Nevertheless, while Harry may have chosen to drop out, he did not flunk out.
+Nor has his family withdrawn him, as was briefly the case of several of his classmates.

 Squinting between the lines, amid the usual brangle over the scrambled statements regarding the birth dates of the Weasley children, it is possible to speculate that the twins may not have been the first children in the family to have left school after their OWLs.
 If Charlie had done the same, with the blessings of Professors McGonagall and Kettleburn, in order to take a prestigious trainee post at the Dragon reservation in Romania much of the contradiction and muddle over the Weasley’s ages evaporates.
 This is examined more closely in the essay below entitled ‘The Weasley Calendar’.